Acting Instructions Guide

 • trailing_silence: specify a duration of trailing silence (in seconds) to add to an utterance.

-In this section we’ll leverage acting instructions to have Octave output speech for a session in guided meditation.
+In this section we’ll leverage acting instructions to guide Octave’s speech output for guided meditation.

 Before we apply acting instructions, let’s first take a look at a request that does not contain any acting instructions: